 We entered into an interest rate swap agreement in 2009 to hedge interest rates on \$24.5 million in variable-rate borrowings outstanding.
-Under the terms of the interest rate swap agreement, we will receive from the counterparty interest on the notional amount based on 1.5% plus one-month LIBOR and will pay to the counterparty a fixed rate of 3.744%.
+Under the terms of the interest rate swap agreement, we received from the counterparty interest on the notional amount based on 1.5% plus one-month LIBOR and paid to the counterparty a fixed rate of 3.744%.
 This swap effectively converted \$24.5 million of variable-rate borrowings to fixed-rate borrowings to June 30, 2013.
-As of December 31, 2012, this interest rate swap was valued at a liability of \$261,756.
-In addition, in April 2012, we entered into a forward starting interest rate swap agreement, for the same variable rate loan, to hedge interest rates on \$22.3 million in variable-rate borrowings.
+In April 2012, we entered into a forward starting interest rate swap agreement, for the same variable rate loan, to hedge interest rates on \$22.3 million in variable-rate borrowings.
 Under the terms of the interest rate swap agreement, we will receive from the counterparty interest on the notional amount based on one-month LIBOR and will pay to the counterparty a fixed rate of 1.92%.
-This swap effectively converted \$22.3 million of variable-rate borrowings to fixed-rate borrowings from July 1, 2013 to May 1, 2019.
-As of December 31, 2012, this interest rate swap was valued at a liability of \$991,951.
+This swap effectively converted \$22.3 million of variable-rate borrowings.
+As of December 31, 2013, this interest rate swap was valued at a liability of \$204,696.

 On December 4, 2012, the Company entered into interest rate swap agreements for a notional amount of \$25,000,000, effective December 6, 2012 and ending on April 4, 2018.
 The Company entered into these derivative instruments to hedge against changes in future cash flows related to changes in interest rates on \$25,000,000 of variable rate borrowings outstanding.
 Under the terms of the interest rate swap agreements, the Company will receive from the counterparty interest on the notional amount based on one month LIBOR and will pay to the counterparty a fixed rate of .885%.
 This swap effectively converted \$25,000,000 of variable-rate borrowings to fixed-rate borrowings beginning on December 6, 2012 and through April 4, 2018.
-As of December 31, 2012, this interest rate swap was valued at a liability of \$84,291.
+As of December 31, 2013, this interest rate swap was valued at an asset of \$499,893.